Sliding tackle

-A sliding tackle, also called slide tackle, is a tackle in association football.
-It is completed with one leg extended to push the ball away from the opposing player.
+A sliding tackle, also called slide tackle, is a tackle in association football in which one leg extends to push the ball away from the opposing player.

 Sliding tackles can often be sources of controversy, particularly when players being tackled fall down over the tackler's foot (or the ball stopped by the tackler's foot), and penalties, free kicks and cards are assessed (or are conspicuous by their absence).

 Commonly associated fouls and misconduct

 A sliding tackle is not in itself foul play; however, there are a number of fouls that commonly occur during the execution of a sliding tackle.

 Examples of such fouls punishable by a direct free kick or penalty kick include: